 I have these available for:

 If you love math games, try out my free digital math game here!

 One more thing we add to all our math centers is our Simply STEAM math games.
-These games are awesome because they’re self-checking and you don’t need dice!
-All 40 cards have a value, so when students answer they move or collect the value of the card.
+These games are awesome because they’re self-checking, and you don’t need dice!
+All 40 cards have a value, so when students answer, they move or collect the card’s value.

 I have these games for: